eypzx/img2txt/README.md

 # img2txt
-This simple utility takes an image file as input and extracts the text content from the image using Tesseract-OCR, displaying the extracted text in the terminal.
+img2txt is a simple utility that takes an image file as input and extracts the text content from the image using Tesseract-OCR, displaying the extracted text in the terminal.
 Currently, it only supports the English alphabet.
 You can run it as a standalone Python script or install it onto your system as a utility.

 ## Setup
 ### Manual method